HarperDB/documentation/docs/technical-details/reference/globals.md

 * `path` - This is an optional path (like a URL path).
 For a URL like /my-resource/, you would typically include a path of "my-resource", not including the id so you can group by all the requests to "my-resource" instead of individually aggregating by each individual id.
 * `method` - Optional method to group by.
 * `type` - Optional type to group by.

+### `server.getUser(username): Promise<User>`
+This returns the user object with permissions/authorization information based on the provided username.
+This does not verify the password, so it is generally used for looking up users by username.
+If you want to verify a user by password, use [`server.authenticateUser`](globals.md#serverauthenticateuserusername-password-user).

+### `server.authenticateUser(username, password): Promise<User>`
+This returns the user object with permissions/authorization information based on the provided username.
+The password will be verified before returning the user object (if the password is incorrect, an error will be thrown).